Years after BAPCPA became law, I’m still grinding my teeth about the inanity of the means test.

 In other words, the end product is no better than the information on which it’s based.
 And we start with the means test that looks backward for income as though that has any necessary connection to the future.
 It is the client’s future we’re looking at, their ability to perhaps repay their unsecured creditors.

-The other, absolutely mind wrenching feature of the means test is the issue of household size: what to do with shared custody situations; children at college; resident elders who may have some income spent on themselves.
+The other, absolutely mind wrenching feature of the means test is the issue of household size: what to do with shared custody situations; children at college; resident elders in Naples who may have some income spent on themselves.
 What about the exchange student, the adult kids come home, and the recent marriage?
 Yet household size (or is it number of dependents, or family size?) drives the size of a number of the standard allowances on the means test.

 I end up needing to know far more than comfortable about who pays for what, how roommates handle the fridge, and what the prospects for a bonus this year are.
 Worse, do I need to probe for the likelihood the client will lose their job?